9 Delicious High Protein Lunch Ideas

 A plain individual cup of Greek yogurt without any add-ins probably isn’t going to feel as satisfying as an entire lunch, nor will it keep you full for long enough to prevent a mid-afternoon hunger crash.

-However, you can bolster the meal using Greek yogurt as a canvas to add additional ingredients to round out this one of our high protein lunch ideas.
+However, you can bolster the meal using Greek yogurt as a canvas to add additional ingredients to round out one of our high-protein lunch ideas.

-One cup (8 ounces or 227 ounces) of nonfat plain Greek yogurt has about 23 grams of protein.
+One cup (8 ounces or 227 grams) of nonfat plain Greek yogurt has about 23 grams of protein.

 Use one cup of low-fat Greek yogurt, fresh or thawed frozen mixed berries, slivered almonds or crumbed walnuts, coconut flakes, and flaxseeds.